Joey Deacon: Blue Peter and cultural impact

 In 1981, during the last year of his life, Deacon was featured on the children's television magazine programme Blue Peter for the International Year of the Disabled.
 He was presented as an example of a person who had achieved a lot in spite of his disabilities.

 Despite the sensitive way in which Blue Peter covered his life, the impact on the public was not entirely as intended.
 The sights and sounds of Deacon's distinctive speech and mannerisms were picked up on by children and he quickly became a figure of ridicule in school playgrounds across the country, the term "Joey" being used as an insult for a person perceived to be stupid.

 Posthumous impact

 In 1982, Deacon's story was the subject of a paper by D. Ellis in the journal Developmental Medicine & Child Neurology, describing how after fifty years' residence in an institution for mentally disabled people, a new strategy was devised by which Deacon's intelligence could be assessed; the strategy revealed that he had normal intelligence.

-In 2020, 100 years after Joey Deacon's birth, a charity called the Deacon Centre was established in his home town of Caterham to recognise and continue his legacy.
+In 2020, 100 years after Joey Deacon's birth, a charity called the Deacon Centre was established in his adopted home town of Caterham to recognise and continue his legacy.
 The centre provides 'creativity spaces' for people with mental and communication disabilities in the local area with a programme of activities including creative writing, music, art, and drama.